dkruben/Driftkings_Mods/README.md

 * [SpottedExtendedLight][] - Messages about the primary exposure and damage over exposure over the minimap + sound.
 * [TankCarousel][] - TankCarousel some configs for carousel
 * [UT_Announcer][] - Announcer of all the deaths made by you or by the team, as well as the medals obtained in a platoon.
+* [VehicleExpExtended][] - Display, experience for searching vehicles/modules and campaign missions.

 [ArtySplash]: ./ArtySplash/